Why Snagging Inspections Are Essential in Today’s New Build Market

 What Is a Snagging List — And Why It Matters More Than Ever

-Buying a new-build home is a huge financial and emotional milestone — but even in high-end developments, minor defects or unfinished work (known as “snags”) are common.
-With the construction industry under pressure to build fast, and a well-documented shortage of skilled tradespeople and experienced site managers, the risk of missed details or substandard finishes is real.
+Buying a new-build home is a major financial and emotional milestone.
+But even in high-spec developments, it’s common to find minor defects or incomplete work — known as “snags.”
+With the construction industry under constant pressure to build fast, and a well-known shortage of skilled trades and experienced site managers, the risk of overlooked details or substandard finishes is real.

 The Value of Snagging in the Modern Build Environment